This is a guide to upgrading from

 For details on becoming a DPS-enabled customer, see License Dynatrace.

-Right now, not all data types are available on Grail:
+Not all data types are available on Grail:

 Be aware that some data types, as well as some metrics, are only available when using DPS.
 For example, if you upgrade Kubernetes-based dashboards, the new Kubernetes metrics are available only for DPS-enabled customers, so you might not see data, even though the upgrade itself was successful.